 How do I host this course at my college?

-If you would like to use the entire AMS Ocean Studies course package, which includes the Textbook, Investigations Manual, and access to the RealTime Ocean Portal and Faculty Websites, your college will need to have an active Course License on file with the AMS Education Program.
+If you would like to use the entire AMS Ocean Studies course package, which includes the textbook, manual, and instructor access to the RealTime Ocean Portal and Faculty Website, submit a Course License to the AMS Education Program.
 The Course License fee (from August 15th to August 14th) is $149 per institution, regardless of number of sections or number of students.

 With an AMS Ocean Studies license, your college receives: